Employee Performance Review

 A performance review is normally one stage in a process, discussed in more detail in: Performance Management Cycle.

-Is the second article in our series.
+This the second article in our series.
 When reading it, remember three key points.
 Firstly, the importance of identifying the employee’s expertise.
 Secondly, putting that expertise to work, preferably where it can contribute the most.
 Thirdly, ensuring expertise is kept current.
 Remember that expertise, whether in the form of skills or knowledge, is dynamic.
 It needs refreshing, renewing and replacing, as and when new ideas make some of the old obsolete.
 The importance of this third point has probably never been more relevant than in a rapidly changing technological workplace, such as exists today.

 In the PERFORM model we use “expertise” as a general word to include the abilities, experience and attitudes people need to do their jobs.
 In this context expertise consists of: